jaysoffian/usharr/README.md

 Usharr is a web application and API that complements Plex Media Server, Sonarr, Radarr, Bazarr and Tautulli.
 It scans your video files, extracting their metadata via `mediainfo` and determining their _actual_ aspect ratio(s) by sampling each video with `ffmpeg cropdetect`.

-For each file, the web UI presents its aspect ratio(s), video info (SDR, HDR, DV, etc), audio info (language, codec, channels, surround sound type), and subtitle info (language, type).
+For each file, the web UI presents its aspect ratio(s), video info (SDR, HDR, DV, color or monochrome, etc), audio info (language, codec, channels, surround sound type), and subtitle info (language, type).

 It links from each file directly to its entry in your Plex Media Server, Sonarr, Radarr, Bazarr and Tautulli installations.

-Usharr operates solely offline, extracting the information already in your video files.
-It does *not* organize your files nor does it connect to any online server (TMDb, IMDb, etc).
+Usharr operates entirely offline, extracting the information already in your video files.
+It does *not* organize your files nor does it connect to any online service (TMDb, IMDb, etc).
 There are already better programs that fill those roles.
 Usharr's purpose is to capture and present both via web UI and API the technical details of your media files.

 ## Configuration